HassanJ866/Angular-Template/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.

+## Configuration

+This project comes pre-configured with the following:

+FontAwesome: For adding scalable vector icons that can be customized with CSS.
+TailwindCSS: A utility-first CSS framework for rapidly building custom designs.
+DaisyUI: A plugin for TailwindCSS that provides a set of beautiful and customizable UI components.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.